sanket-kumbhare/GVCall/README.md

 # BloodBankApp

 ## Description
-GVCall Application is an video conferencing call app.
-Where users can Created/Join.
-For Creating user(hostuser) just need to set Room/Channel Name and needs to share the code and for joining Room/Channel user need to enter same Room/Channel name which set by the hostuser.
+GVCall Application is an video conferencing calling app.
+Where users can Create/Join Channel or Room.
+For Creating user(hostuser) just need to set Room/Channel Name and needs to share the Room/Channel Name with other user and for joining Room/Channel user need to enter same Room/Channel name which set by the hostuser.

 ## Working
-Firebase Database is used for user authentication and for video conferencing jistimeet api is used.
+Firebase Database is used for user authentication and for video conferencing Jitsi Meet API is used for Video Calling Features.

 ## Basic Feature of GVCall
 #### Screen Share